-Final grades are computed with the following weights: Letter grades: A = 90-100%, B = 80-89% C = 70-79%, D = 60-69%, F = 0-59% Late work: A maximum of 10% will be taken off each day (including weekends) Reading: 5% an assignment is late, up to 50%.
-Nothing late more than 1 week will be Participation: 5% accepted.
-Those with excused absences are still expected to turn in assignments Homework: 15% as soon as you are physically capable of doing so.
-Projects: 25% Exams: 30% Final Exam: 20%
+Late work: A maximum of 10% will be taken off each day (including weekends) a programming assignment or homework is late, up to 50%.
+Nothing more than one week late will be accepted.
+Those with excused absences are still expected to turn in assignments as soon as you are physically capable of doing so.